Scaling and Load-Balancing Equi-Joins: Evaluation Results

 The runtime of all the algorithms increased as the data skew increased.
 Not only do some executors become more loaded than others, but also the size of the results increases.
 The only exception was FGSD-Join, whose runtime was very stable through the low to mid range of Zipf-$\alpha$ ($[0.0, 0.6]$ and $[0.0, 0.3]$ in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingAlpha} and \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}, respectively).
-The sampling phase was costly, but useless in load-balancing when the data was not skewed.
-In the mid Zipf-$\alpha$ range, FGSD-Join allocated more executors to the hot keys than the simpler Hash-Join, and hence was faster.
+The ExpVar-Join exhibited similar behavior but for smaller ranges of Zipf-$\alpha$.
+The pre-join steps were costly, but useless in load-balancing when the data was not skewed.
+In the mid Zipf-$\alpha$ range, FGSD-Join and ExpVar-Join allocated more executors to the hot keys than the simpler Hash-Join, and hence were faster.
 For higher Zipf-$\alpha$, FGSD-Join was bottlenecked by assigning each of the hottest keys to a single executor.
+ExpVar-Join was bottlenecked by the executors of the hottest key running out of memory, since they are producing the hottest-key join results in one MapReduce job, as explained in \Section~\ref{sec:amjoin_comparison}.